-2014.
-According to the objectors, the government sold these bonds in violation of a constitutional debt limit.
-The Board has proposed to settle its objection by paying holders of the contested bonds a fraction of what holders of other, concededly valid, Commonwealth bonds would receive under a plan of adjustment.
+140Id.
+The Creditors Committee argues in the alternative that some of the bonds were issued in violathe contested bonds a fraction of what holders of other, concededly valid, Commonwealth bonds would receive under a plan of adjustment.141

 How would the Supreme Court that confronted the municipal bond cases have resolved the objection?
 Answering that question may at once help to crystallize the old cases' logic and shed light on the present-day litigation.
 This part walks through the analysis.
 The Board's proposed settlement implies roughly a 50-50 proposition if the dispute were litigated to judgment.
 To the extent the bond cases are a template for the Title III court, however, the repudiation argument is weak-much weaker than the proposed settlement would imply.
 Either the proposed settlement undervalues the claims, or Puerto Rico law differs in important respects from the law the nineteenth-century court applied.
 We note possibilities briefly.